rformassspectrometry/QFeatures/README.md

-`QFeatures` is a [Bioconductor package](http://bioconductor.org/packages/QFeatures) that provides infrastructure enabling the management and processing of quantitative features for high-throughput mass spectrometry assays.
+`QFeatures` is a [Bioconductor package](http://bioconductor.org/packages/QFeatures) that provides infrastructure to management and process quantitative features for high-throughput mass spectrometry assays.
 It provides a familiar Bioconductor user experience to manage quantitative data across different assay levels (such as precursors, peptide spectrum matches, peptides and proteins or protein groups) in a coherent and tractable format.

+If you are familiar with the `MSnbase` package, `QFeatures` could be summarised with:

+> Evolving `MSnSet` data towards `SummarizedExperiment`, but for MS
+> data.

 ### Getting started